-7.2 The Overall Estimation Algorithm
+B. The Overall Estimation Algorithm

 The estimation exploits a property of data points, which can be readily derived from Definition 5.4.
-A node v is a descendant of another node u if and only if the interval of v is contained in that of u.
+A node v is a descendant of another node u if and only if the interval of vis contained in that of u.
 This is equivalent to say that v is a descendant of u if and only if the data point of v is at the bottom-right region of the data point of u.
 Fig. 8(a) shows the region containing the descendants of a query point.
-While the region is divided into five cases as in [24], our detailed esitmation exploits the auxilary structures to handle skewed data points each of the region.
+While the region is divided into five cases as in [24], our detailed estimation exploits the auxiliary structures to handle skewed data points each of the region.

 With the above, we are now ready to present the overall estimation algorithm top_down, shown in Fig. 9.
-In a nutshell, top_down estimates the path of the twig query top down and invokes bottom_up to estimate the filters (branches) in the query.
-Some important technical details of top_down are given in Section 7.3.
+In a nutshell, top_down estimates the path of the twig query top-down and invokes bottom_up to estimate the filters (branches) of the query bottom-up.
+Some important technical details of top_down are given in Section VII-C.